jbloomlab/bench-to-byte/sections/setting-up-your-ide/index.md

 - **Editor** - The main area to edit your files.
 You can open as many editors as you like side-by-side, vertically, and horizontally.

 - **Panel** - Space below the code editor that houses additional functions.
-The most relevant to readers of this site is the integrated terminal.
+The most relevant feature for readers of this guide is the integrated terminal.
 You can collapse the panel out of view for more space.

 - **Status Bar** - Provides project-specific information.